 Like most working people in Arizona, I attended public school.
 I understand that our public education system does not have to be consistently ranked among the worst in the United States.
 In the State House, I will support increasing teacher and support staff pay and increasing education budgets for classroom materials, special education, and teacher training.
 I will also fight against the wildly unpopular and wasteful school voucher program that funnels money into private schools.

 Arizona's working class is getting screwed by billionaires and oligarchs.
-I will fight to take power back by working to expand the powers of collective bargaining in Arizona (divided we beg; united we bargain) and fighting for a statewide minimum wage of at least $17 an hour.
+I will fight to take power back by working to expand the powers of collective bargaining in Arizona (divided we beg; united we bargain) and fighting to increase wages.

 Arizonans pay ridiculous premiums for worse healthcare coverage than the rest of the developed world.
 Nationwide universal healthcare is far-fetched under the current political environment of our country, but we can join the West Coast states that have begun research into developing universal healthcare policy on a state level and creating an interstate compact to strengthen state level universal healthcare.